 - Your locality: That matters because labor rates fluctuate depending on the localities and areas.
 And while you find some sort of services expensive in your area, some distant contractors are likely to do the job for you, on a budget.

 - The re-usage extent of your tiles: Whether they are reusable.
-Often after completely getting rid of the former mortar, it’s quite possible to reuse the tiles and this can save you on the money meant to be spent on the new one.
-But this generally neither is considered a good idea nor is practically possible in most of the cases.
+Often after completely getting rid of the former mortar, it’s quite possible to reuse the tiles and this can save you the money meant to be spent on the new one.
+But this generally neither is considered a good idea nor practically possible in most cases.

-Given ahead are the major ways in which you do/get done the removing of your former tile flooring.
+Given ahead are the major ways in which you do/get the removal of your former tile flooring.

-Tools like Air Hammer, Demolition fork, floor scraper, jackhammer and manual grout removal tool are some of the major supplies that are must-haves of any and every tile removing project.
+Tools like an Air Hammer, Demolition fork, floor scraper, jackhammer, and manual grout removal tools are some of the major supplies that are must-haves for any and every removal project.

-Not to mention there is an entire list of other essential stuff, too, that you’ll be needing to either buy or rent for your work.
+Not to mention there is an entire list of other essential stuff, too, that you’ll need to either buy or rent for your work.

 How much to remove the tile floor the DIY way is quite a relief for one’s budget since this, of course, is the scenario where you don’t have to pay for the services.

-Over and above, for disclaimer, we’d like to mention the fact that DIY tile removal, while it might seem really easy to take over, isn’t a walk in the park at all.
-Besides, you’re much prone to getting yourself into danger or even causing wastage of time and stuff.
+We’d like to mention the fact that DIY tile removal, while it might seem easy to take over, isn’t a walk in the park at all.
+Besides, you’re much more prone to getting yourself into danger or even causing a waste of time and stuff.

 For a rough estimate, the average cost to remove tile per square foot in terms of a DIY project can reach up to $1.50 per square foot

-Ahead are the tools that you’ll be requiring for the DIY tile removal.
+Ahead are the tools that you’ll be required for DIY tile removal.
 The entire pricing depends on whether you purchase them or go for renting them.

 - Floor Scraper (Long-handled)